-A preliminary design for the capsule's main subsystems has been elaborated [18, 29] including the body flaps, deployable rudders, the parachute system for transonic stabilization and landing, the electro-mechanical actuators and their batteries, and the reaction control system (RCS).
+A preliminary design for the capsule's main subsystems has been elaborated [17, 31] including the body flaps, deployable rudders, the parachute system for transonic stabilization and landing, the electro-mechanical actuators and their batteries, and the reaction control system (RCS).
 A double bodyflap and two deployable control fins on the upper surface support flight controllability and stability.
 The RCS choice is characterized by 2 clusters of thrusters located in the rear part of the capsule.
 Each cluster provides a thrust of 3 kN along each of the double axis for a total delivered thrust of 12 kN.
 Parachutes are assumed to be deployed and operate in a certain altitude-Mach-box to decelerate the capsule during the final landing phase.
-The SpaceLiner capsule parachute system is likely a combination of supersonic stabilization chute which allows safe deceleration through the transonics and subsequent subsonic gliding by parafoil [18, 29].
+The SpaceLiner capsule parachute system is likely a combination of supersonic stabilization chute which allows safe deceleration through the transonics and subsequent subsonic gliding by parafoil [17, 31].

-Multi-body 6DOF-simulations using Simpack have been set up for the analyses of the baseline SLC integration as shown in Figure 5 [43, 44].
-Five abort cases with SLC ejection along the nominal operational flight have been analyzed with multibody simulations.
-Initial conditions are used in all cases from the nominal passenger flight trajectory without assuming any degradation in flight path or attitude due to anomalies.
-Obviously, this is a major simplification of potential emergency situations and is not reflecting a worst-case scenario.
-However, the analyses presented in [43, 44] intended to use these trade-offs to serve in the definition of system requirements in the Phase A analyses.
+Multi-body 6DOF-simulations using Simpack have been set up for the analyses of the baseline SLC integration as shown in Figure 5.

+Five abort cases with SLC ejection along the nominal operational flight have been analyzed by multi-body simulations [27, 28, 33].
+Initial conditions of the separation simulations have in all cases been selected from the nominal passenger flight trajectory without assuming any degradation in flight path or attitude due to anomalies.

-Figure 5: Simulation of SLC7 early in separation phase [42]
+Figure 5: Simulation of SLC7 early in separation phase [33]